oracle-livelabs/apex/shopping-cart/intro/intro.md

 - Learn how to create a page to list all the products.

-- Learn how to manage the products
+- Learn how to manage the products.

+- Build AI Generative Text and Chat Assistant.

+- Create a Products Vector Search Page using Search Configurations.

->*Note: This lab assumes you are using Oracle APEX 24.2.*
+>*Note: This workshop assumes you are using Oracle APEX 24.2.
+Some of the features might not be available in prior releases and the instructions, flow, and screenshots might differ if you use an older version of Oracle APEX.*

 ### Labs